BattleBots: Weight classes

-Starting in season 6, there were no longer separate weight classes while the weight limit for heavyweights was increased from 220 to 250 pounds.
+Starting in season 6, there were no longer separate weight classes, while the weight limit for heavyweights was increased from 220 to 250 pounds.

 "Walking" robots (stompbots) propelled by means other than wheels were initially given a 50% weight bonus.
 The rules changed following the victory of a heavyweight stompbot (Son of Whyachi) at BattleBots 3.0.
 For BattleBots 4.0 and beyond only a 20% weight bonus was given to walkers and the technical rules specified that walking mechanisms do not use cam operated walking mechanisms as they were functionally too similar to wheel operation.
 Since the rules change, walking robots have entered the competition, but none has achieved any success beyond preliminary rounds.
 As of 2020, true walkers are given a 100% weight bonus, allowing the only competing walker, Chomp, to weigh 500 pounds.

 Matches

 Matches are three minutes long.
 During a match, two robots do their best to destroy or disable each other using whatever means available.
 The match begins with a series of lights that flash from yellow to green.
 The original Comedy Central version used a standard Christmas tree as seen in the sport of drag racing; the ABC revival uses just one box of lights that flash yellow three times, and then flash green.

-There are only two events that cause the match to be paused resulting in people entering the BattleBox.
-One is the event that the robots are stuck together and cannot separate or that both have simultaneously become immobilized.
-The other scenario is that one or both bots have caught on fire.
-In that case, the people entering the BattleBox are equipped with fire extinguishers.

-If a robot grabs an opposing robot by any means, the grabber robot can hold the defender for up to 30 seconds before the grabber needs to release the defender.
+If a robot pins or grabs an opposing robot by any means, the aggressor can hold the defender for up to 30 seconds before needing to release, though they are allowed to attempt another pin/grab after releasing, thereby granting another 30 seconds.
+Robots that are unable to release their opponent or otherwise become entangled may cause the match to be paused, allowing BattleBots technicians to enter the BattleBox and attempt to separate them.
+If they are able to be separated, the match restarts with the remaining time on the clock.
+If unable, the match will be ended prematurely and sent to the judges.

-If a robot is unable to move for ten seconds, because it is too badly damaged or it is stuck in some manner (e.g. ensnared in an arena-trap), it is declared knocked out.
+If a robot is unable to move for ten seconds, because it is too badly damaged or it is stuck in some manner (e.g., ensnared in an arena-trap), it is declared knocked out.
 In the Comedy Central version, the driver could also call a "tap-out" to forfeit the match if his or her robot is about to be destroyed.
 This ends the match ten seconds later; the opposing driver is "asked" (but not instructed) not to attack during the ten-second count.